clarebirch/clarebirch.github.io/_posts/2024-12-30-My-top-reads,-watches,-listens,-and-eats-of-2024.md

 - [Dropping Out With Sam Reich](https://www.youtube.com/watch?v=jjw-zjLOXDI) - Roll for Persuasion
 - [Microsoft Volume I](https://www.acquired.fm/episodes/microsoft) and [II](https://www.acquired.fm/episodes/microsoft-volume-ii), and [Renaissance Technologies](https://www.acquired.fm/episodes/renaissance-technologies) - Acquired
 ### Recipes
-Things I have cooked the most, or that have been very special, or that have surprised me in some way:
+Things I have cooked the most, or that have been very special, or that have just been really good:
 - Yotam Ottolenghi's Chicken with Miso, Ginger and Lime from [Simple](https://bookshop.org/p/books/ottolenghi-simple-a-cookbook-yotam-ottolenghi/12838994?ean=9781607749165), though online [here](https://nothingbutonions.com/2020/05/chicken-with-miso-ginger-and-lime/).
 Great weeknight dinner, super easy in a dutch oven.
-- Nagi's (ie. Recipe Tin Eats ie. Australian home hero) canned tuna pasta [here](https://www.recipetineats.com/canned-tuna-pasta/) ; if you add olives and diced tomatoes you have a nice little puttanesca (with tuna, which may be a heresy, unsure)
+- Nagi's (ie. Recipe Tin Eats ie. Australia's hero) canned tuna pasta [here](https://www.recipetineats.com/canned-tuna-pasta/) ; if you add olives and diced tomatoes you have a nice little puttanesca (with tuna, which may be a heresy, unsure)
 - Ottolenghi's Sweet Summer Salad ([here](https://ottolenghi.co.uk/pages/recipes/sweet-summer-salad)) is an unbridled winner, beloved by every dinner-party guest.
 Looks beautiful and tastes just as good.
 Surprisingly easy, especially if you buy pre-cooked beets!
 - Stephanie Alexander's chicken with red-wine vinegar and tomato from The Cook's Companion, online [here](https://www.stephaniealexander.com.au/what-to-cook/recipes/chicken-casserole-red-wine-vinegar-tomato/).
+- Stephanie Alexander's lemon tart from The Cook's Companion, online [here](https://mybeachkitchen.wordpress.com/2014/07/29/stephanie-alexander-s-lemon-tart/).